Lower fees than cards

 ACH and wires prioritize banking controls and planned purchases.
 Cards prioritize ease of use.
 In-store cash deposits and Bitcoin ATMs prioritize immediate, guaranteed cash execution.

 When you buy crypto with ACH, funds do not move instantly.
-ACH transfers follow standard U.S. settlement cycles, typically taking three to five business days to fully clear.
+Transfers follow standard U.S. settlement cycles, typically taking three to five business days to fully clear.
 Once settlement completes, crypto is released and delivered directly to the wallet you selected.

 ACH is often used by buyers who want lower fees than cards, higher purchase limits than instant methods, and a predictable settlement process without initiating a wire transfer.
 This makes ACH a common choice for planned Bitcoin purchases funded from a U.S. checking account.